FOLLOW US

 Visa requirements

-You may be asked to provide documentary evidence giving a reason for your stay or showing you have sufficient finances.
-Officials will issue 90-day entry stamp, which is renewable for longer stays.
-Citizens of EU member states can enter Kosovo on a photo ID card.
+Officials may ask you to provide documentary evidence giving a reason for your stay or showing you have sufficient finances.
+They will issue a 90-day entry stamp, which is renewable for longer stays.

 If you plan to stay in Kosovo for longer than 90 days, you will need to register with the Ministry of Internal Affairs for a residence permit.